kuokuo123/otter-launcher/README.md

 cheatsheet_viewer = "less -R; clear" # command to show cheatsheet; through piping stdout clear_screen_after_execution = false
-loop_mode = false # don't quit after executing a module, useful with scratchpads external_editor = "vi" # if set, press alt+e (or v in vi normal mode) to edit prompt in the specified program delay_startup = 0 # sometimes the otter runs too fast even before the terminal window is ready; this slows it down by milliseconds; useful when chafa image is skewed
+loop_mode = false # don't quit after executing a module, useful with scratchpads external_editor = "vi" # if set, press ctrl+x ctrl+ee (or v in vi normal mode) to edit prompt in the specified program delay_startup = 0 # sometimes the otter runs too fast even before the terminal window is ready; this slows it down by milliseconds; useful when chafa image is skewed
 #callback = "" # if set, will run after module execution; for example, calling swaymsg to adjust window size